About the PSGA

 Members and our partners also have access to a new plug-and-play product – AddressBase Core providing 33 million addresses across GB in a simple-to-use, flat-file dataset.

 As well as more data, anyone can access OS OpenData products via download or APIs, completely free.

 Our easy-to-use OS Data Hub

 The new OS Data Hub went live on 1 July 2020.
 This digital platform replaces the OS OpenData portal for all users, and the API shop for our partners.

 Anyone can find and access OS OpenData by download and APIs.
-OS Partners and public sector members can also access premium data, including OS MasterMap Topography Layer, with six new APIs.
+OS Partners and public sector members can also access premium data, including OS MasterMap Topography Layer, with new APIs.